Spanish Americans: 19th and 20th centuries

 Immigration to the United States from Spain was controversially minimal but steady during the first half of the nineteenth century, with an increase during the 1850s and 1860s resulting from the bloody warfare of the Carlist civil wars during the years of 1833–1876.
 Much larger numbers of Spanish immigrants entered the country in the first quarter of the twentieth century—27,000 in the first decade and 68,000 in the second—due to the same circumstances of rural poverty and urban congestion that led other Europeans to emigrate in that period, as well as unpopular wars-in this first wave of Spanish immigration.
 The Spanish presence in the United States declined sharply between 1930 and 1940 from a total of 110,000 to 85,000, because many immigrants returned to Spain after finishing their farmwork.

-Beginning with the coup d'état against the Second Spanish Republic in 1936 and the devastating civil war that ensued, General Francisco Franco established a dictatorship for 40 years.
+Beginning with the coup d'état against the Second Spanish Republic in 1936 and the devastating civil war that ensued, General Francisco Franco established a dictatorship for 37 years.
 At the time of his takeover, a small but prominent group of liberal intellectuals fled to the United States.
 After the civil war the country endured a period of autarky, as Franco believed that post-World War II Spain could survive or continue its activities without any European assistance.

-In the mid-1960s, 44,000 Spaniards immigrated to the United States, as part of a second wave of Spanish immigration.
-In the 1960s and 1970s the economic situation improved in Spain, and Spanish immigration to the United States declined to about 3,000 per year.
-In the 1980s, as Europe enjoyed an economic boom, Spanish immigrants to the United States dropped to only 15,000.
-The 1990 U.S. census recorded 76,000 foreign-born Spaniards in the country, representing only four-tenths of a percent of the total populace.
-As from the rest of Europe, 21st century immigrants from Spain are few, only 10,000 per year at most.

-Much as with French Americans, who are of French descent but mostly by way of Canada, the majority of the 41 million massively strong Spanish-speaking population have come by way of Latin America, especially Mexico, but also Puerto Rico, the Dominican Republic, and other areas that the Spanish themselves colonized.
-Many of the Hispanic and Latino Americans bring their Spanish-speaking culture into the country.